-CO-CURRICULAR STUDENT ENGAGMENT GRANTS POLICY
+CO-CURRICULAR STUDENT DEVELOPMENT FUND POLICY

-DURHAM COLLEGE STUDENT ASSOCIATION (hereafter called the Corporation)
+DURHAM COLLEGE STUDENT ASSOCIATION (the "Corporation") Co-Curricular Student Development Fund POLICY (the "Policy")

-CO-CURRICULAR STUDENT ENGAGEMENT GRANT FUND POLICY (hereafter called the policy).

 - 1. In this policy: - a.
 "Faculty" means the academic unit of Durham College as organized by Durham College; - b. "academic class or course of study" means any academic unit where a student is registered as part of an academic program or course of study; - c.
-"Designated Staff Member" means a staff member designated by the General Manager to oversee the program and service delivery of this policy; - d.
+"Designated Staff Member" means a staff member designated by the General Manager to oversee the program and service delivery of this policy: - d.
 "The administrative head of the unit" means: - i.
 For Student Life Departments The Dean of Students; and - ii.
 For administrative units the reporting Vice President, or Associate Vice President.